The Teamup App for iOS makes it easy to use Teamup Calendar on iOS devices. See also this tutorial to get started.

 - The color-coded sub-calendars of the current calendar.
 Tap a calendar to show or hide the sub-calendar, or tap an eye icon to show that sub-calendar only.

-- Settings: configure time zone, display or collapse empty days, and remove calendar links.
+- Settings: configure time zone, display or collapse empty days, widget settings, and remove calendar links.

 - Connectivity tracker: see whether you are currently online or not, and when your calendar was last refreshed.